Antonio-Savio/CodeLeap/README.md

     *   Users can delete their own comments (indicated by a trash icon next to their comments).
 *   **Image Uploads:** Users can optionally attach an image when creating a post.
 Images are uploaded and hosted on Cloudinary.
 *   **"My Posts" Page:** A dedicated view showing only the posts created by the currently logged-in user.
-*   **Fully Responsive Design:** The interface adapts seamlessly to various screen sizes, ensuring usability on both desktop and mobile devices.
+*   **Fully Responsive Design:** The interface adapts to various screen sizes, ensuring usability on both desktop and mobile devices.
-*   **Loading Indicators:** Visual feedback (spinners/loaders) is provided during asynchronous operations like fetching data or submitting forms.
-*   **User Feedback Toasts:** Non-intrusive notifications (toasts) inform the user about the success or failure of actions (e.g., post created, error deleting).
+*   **Loading Indicators & Toasts:** Provides visual feedback for async operations and actions.
-*   **Cloudinary Integration:** Efficiently handles image storage and retrieval.
+*   **Cloudinary Integration:** handles image storage and retrieval.
+*   **Protected Actions:** Unauthenticated users attempting to Like, Comment, or Create a Post are redirected to the Sign In page.
+*   **Route Protection:** Authenticated users attempting to access Sign In or Sign Up pages are redirected to the main feed.

 ---